Local State Model

 #Project Policy

 Project policy is resolved at readiness time from the source checkout.
-See Project Policy Reference for .codemesh.yml fields, defaults, validation, include-docs intent, and no-secret-values behavior.
+See Project Policy Reference for .codemesh.yml fields, defaults, validation, env readiness, toolchain readiness, include-docs intent, local-only path classification, and no-secret-values behavior.

 Resolution: